binwiederhier/ntfy/docs/install.md

 # Install your own ntfy server
+**Self-hosting your own ntfy server** is pretty straight forward.
+Just install the binary, package or Docker image, then configure it and run it.
+Just like any other software.
+No fuzz.

+!!! info
     The following steps are only required if you want to **self-host your own ntfy server**.
 If you just want to [send messages using ntfy.sh](publish.md), you don't need to install anything.
-Just use `curl` or your favorite HTTP client.

 ## General steps
 The ntfy server comes as a statically linked binary and is shipped as tarball, deb/rpm packages and as a Docker image.